-The Food and Drug Administration (FDA) issued a warning about fraudulent COVID-19 products, such as free virus test kits, in an effort to collect consumers' personal and health insurance information.
-One pernicious version of this scam targeted higher risk individuals with diabetes, offering a free COVID-19 testing kit along with a free diabetic monitor.
-Other robocalls have promoted fake cures and solicited payment for them over the phone.
+The Food and Drug Administration (FDA) also issued a warning about robocalls offering fraudulent COVID-19 products, such as free virus test kits, in an effort to collect consumers' personal and health insurance information.
+One malicious version of this scam targeted higher risk people with diabetes, offering a free COVID-19 testing kit along with a free diabetic monitor.
+Other robocalls have promoted fake cures and solicited payment over the phone.

 Consumers aren't the only target.
 Small businesses have also received scam calls about virus-related funding or loans.